“I want to work for my community, helping others is what I like the most.” – Jhoselin, 14

 Three years ago, Jhoselin’s mother sadly passed away.
 Unable to look after the children alone, Jhoselin’s father had to split them up.
 She and her siblings were sent to live with friends and relatives.
 Jhoselin was in a precarious situation and at risk of being pulled from school.

 Fortunately, the Alpacoma Centre identified Jhoselin as needing extra support.
-She became a sponsored child, which allowed her dad to reunite the family!
+She became part of CFTC’s Sponsor a Child program, which allowed her dad to reunite the family!
 Now Jhoselin lives with her dad, her sister Yesenia, and her little niece.
 “I live happy with them,” she says.

 Becoming a leader